susheelkbhargav/roman-numeral-converter/README.md

 Had multiple instances of logger instead of a single instance.
 This is to have granular control over logging levels in different classes.
 This was also a reason behind not using Aspects even though it would reduce cross cutting concerns if the project was big.

 The main focus was to handle exceptions and to containerize the application to deploy into a production environment easily.
+The improvement would be to do a breadth first analysis over various multi threading methods to gauge which works the best if we want to scale.

 ## References
 Below mentioned two web resources were used in understanding various rules and notations used in roman number system as well as Spring Boot.